 Yummy moist holiday inspired banana bread!

 This just HAD to be my first recipe.
-This is my show stopper, my fool-proof go-to-never-fails-everyone-loves-it cake.
+This is my fool-proof go-to-never-fails-everyone-loves-it cake.
 It may not be the biggest most beautiful eye catching cake but trust me, what it lacks in appearance it more than makes up for in taste.
 It will also be the only recipe you find on here that is measured in cups.
 I avoid ‘cups’ recipes because they often fail for me, i think because it just isn’t an accurate measurement and i’m too carefree when baking this way!

 This past year, I spent most of my school holidays in Malta with my partner who worked there until recently.
 He introduced me to a coffee shop in Valletta which sold not only the tastiest coffee in Malta but also possibly the best banana bread in the world.
 When sat in class the last few days before half term, when the kids are tired, ratty and and it felt like the world was against you, I would day dream about Valletta.
 I would imagine what i’d get up to once freedom came and i jetted away, and if i’m sadly honest, this cake often crossed my mind.
 Along with the thought of spending quality time with the old man of course…